Permian-Global-Research/vrtility/README.md

 ## Installation

-You can install the development version of vrtility from GitHub with:
+You can install vrtility from GitHub with:

 ``` r
 # install.packages("pak")